defenxor/dsiem-rs/docs/dsiem_plugin.md

 ## Creating a Dsiem Plugin

 Dsiem plugin can be created automatically from an existing index in Elasticsearch with the help of `dpluger` tool.

+> [!IMPORTANT]
+> Dpluger is available inside of `dsiem-tools` zip file, which can be downloaded from Dsiem main repo [Release](https://github.com/defenxor/dsiem/releases) page.
+For example, the latest Linux version is available from [dsiem-tools_linux_amd64.zip](https://github.com/defenxor/dsiem/releases/latest/download/dsiem-tools_linux_amd64.zip).

-The Logstash config file created by `dpluger` can then be used to filter and parse incoming events in order to produce normalized events and, with the help of [`80_siem.conf](https://github.com/defenxor/dsiem/blob/master/deployments/docker/conf/logstash/conf.d/80_siem.conf), send them to Dsiem for further processing.
+The Logstash config file created by `dpluger` can then be used to filter and parse incoming events in order to produce normalized events and, with the help of [`80_siem.conf`](https://github.com/defenxor/dsiem-rs/blob/master/deployments/docker/conf/logstash/conf.d/80_siem.conf), send them to Dsiem for further processing.

 There are two types of Dsiem plugin:
 * SID-based plugin: produces normalized events to be processed later by a directive [`PluginRule`](./directive_and_alarm.md#about-directive-rules)
 * Taxonomy-based plugin: produces normalized events for directive [`TaxonomyRule`](./directive_and_alarm.md#about-directive-rules).

 Examples on how to create them with `dpluger` assistance are given below.

-> [!IMPORTANT]
-> Dpluger binary is located inside of the `dsiem-tool` zip file available from [Dsiem main repo releases](https://github.com/defenxor/dsiem/releases).

 ### Example 1: SID-based Plugin
 Suppose your elasticsearch is located at http://elasticsearch:9200 and there is an index there named `suricata-*` for Suricata IDS that you want to create a plugin for.
 Here are the steps to do it: